zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

 ## SAML Certificate of Service Provider

-Base64 encoded certificates are required to configure the Asimba trust store to connect / allow the inbound SAML request from the remote SP.
+Base64 encoded certificates are required to configure the Asimba trust store to connect/allow the inbound SAML request from the remote SP.

 ## SSL Certificate of Authentication Server

-Base64 encoded certificates for the authentication server are also required.
+Base64 encoded certificates for the authentication server are also
+required:

 ## Required Attributes

-Every organization has their own policy to release / pass attributes to service providers.
-It can be a standard attribute like UID or email address or it can be any custom attribute.
+Every organization has their own policy to both release and pass attributes to service providers.
+It can be a standard attribute like UID, or an email address.
+In general, it can be any custom attribute.

 # Asimba Configuration